Rich cultural heritage and a history of artistic innovation and excellence

-Today you can find all manner of crafts made with kinpaku in Kanazawa, including ceramics, woodwork, beauty products and food, notably in the Higashichayagai district, the Kanazawa Yasue Gold Leaf Museum nearby, and at Kanazawa Station's shopping complex.
+Today you can find all manner of crafts made with kinpaku in Kanazawa, including ceramics, woodwork, beauty products and food, notably in the Higashi Chaya District, the Kanazawa Yasue Gold Leaf Museum nearby, and at Kanazawa Station's shopping complex.
 Try a hands-on experience and take a piece of Kanazawa home with you.

 Expand your horizons through art and culture

-The city's 21st Century Museum of Contemporary Art showcases contemporary pieces from all over the world, and the Ishikawa Prefectural Museum focuses on traditional and modern art by artists from Ishikawa.
+The city's 21st Century Museum of Contemporary Art, Kanazawa showcases contemporary pieces from all over the world, and the Ishikawa Prefectural Museum of Art focuses on traditional and modern art by artists from Ishikawa.
 There is also the D.T.
 Suzuki Museum, a museum dedicated to the life of D.T.
-Suzuki where you can take a moment to relax in the Zen-like atmosphere.
+Suzuki where you can take a moment to relax in the calm atmosphere.
 Additionally, there are several small museums where you can gain an understanding of Kaga Yuzen kimono and Noh plays.

 * The information on this page may be subject to change due to COVID-19.